ScarletWu/Canada_leading_cause_of_death/README.md

 ## Overview
 This repo is a in depth analysis of  leading cause of death in Canada from 2000 to 2022.
+We employ Poisson and negative binomial models to explore the distribution and dynamics of mortality causes.
+The analysis could be used to inform better health policy decisions and interventions.

 ## LLM Usage
 LLM's like ChatGPT have been used for code explanation, error explanations and fixes.
-The chat can be found in LLM/llm.rtf.
+The chat can be found in LLM/llm.txt.

 ## File Structure
 The repo is structured as: